Trip Tips: LUXE City Guides - Heritage Hong Kong

 Hong Kong was once a city content to follow trends.
 A newfound confidence in its own taste means it's now leading them.

 Nowhere is this more apparent than on the culinary scene.
-A distinctly Hong Kong style of cuisine is emerging, led by homegrown chefs who champion local flavors in innovative new ways.
+A distinctly Hong Kong style of cuisine is emerging, led by homegrown chefs who champion local flavours in innovative new ways.

 Among the trailblazers is two-Michelin-starred haute Cantonese salon Duddell's (duddells.co) and a slinky, subterranean farm-to-table Chinese den, Mott 32 (mott32.com).
 The former dazzles with modern-minimalism meets gallery chic; the latter beguiles beneath seductively appointed vaulted ceilings, envisaged by the Hong Kong-born designer Joyce Wang.